Coder-O/CS3500_HW_5/README.md

 # CS3500_HW_5

 This codebase is meant to represent a game of ThreeTrios.
+Players take turns playing cards from their hands onto a grid

 The following assumptions are made:
 -There are only 2 players.